evozonjs/javascript/README.md

     ```

   <a name="modules--no-wildcard"></a><a name="10.2"></a>
-  - [10.2](#modules--no-wildcard) Do not use wildcard imports.
+  - [10.2](#modules--no-wildcard) Do not use wildcard imports unless you need all exports from that specific module.

     > Why?
-This makes sure you have a single default export.
+This makes sure you only import what you need from a module.

     ```javascript
     // bad
     import * as AirbnbStyleGuide from './AirbnbStyleGuide';

     // good
-    import AirbnbStyleGuide from './AirbnbStyleGuide';
+    import { importA, importB } from './AirbnbStyleGuide';
     ```

   <a name="modules--no-export-from-import"></a><a name="10.3"></a>